Everyday Wanderer Logo

 Montana is the Big Sky State with majestic mountains and everything huckleberry

 From snow-capped mountains to crystal clear rivers and everything huckleberry, Montana is truly magical.
 Officially nicknamed the Treasure State due to its rich mineral deposits and gemstone resources, it's the fact that it's home to more native mammal species than any other US state makes it a gem in my book.
-And with nearly 28 million acres of public lands (nearly 30% of the state), it's an outdoor lover's dream.
+And with nearly 28 million acres of public lands (nearly 30% of the state), Montana offers endless outdoor activities.

 When I count my blessings, one of the items toward the top of a very long list is the opportunity to visit Montana regularly.
 While my favorite time to visit Montana is the small window in late spring after the snow has stopped falling but before all the tourists arrive, it’s truly magnificent any time of year.